-While the ASUS XG32VQ does offer an amazing image quality and smooth performance, we feel that it has plenty of unnecessary features which we would gladly trade for motion blur reduction.
+While the ASUS XG32VQ does offer amazing image quality and smooth performance, we feel that it has plenty of unnecessary features which we would gladly trade for motion blur reduction.

-Luckily, such alternative exists at an even lower cost which is why we highly recommend the AOC CQ32G1 over the ASUS XG32VQ.
+Luckily, such an alternative exists at an even lower cost which is why we highly recommend the Gigabyte G32QC over the ASUS XG32VQ.

 |Aspect Ratio||16:9 (Widescreen)|